flindyly/Hotel-Reservation-System/README.md

 If the guest chooses to cancel a booking, the guest enters in their booking ID and the system alerts whether it was a successful cancellation, along with the refund value.
 That specific room will then be made vacant to other guests.

-## Technologies and concepts utilised
+## Technologies and Concepts Utilised
 C++, object-oriented programming principles, unit testing and integration testing

 ## How to Run